 I recently added a page called Real World Flying Lessons.
 These are my thoughts and recommendations, based on plenty of experience, that I hope can improve some problematic maneuvers on flight tests and keep you out of trouble in your general flying.
 This section is NOT intended to replace the POH, FTM or FTG, but rather to address common issues I see in flight tests and flying in general.
 It is intended for students, instructors and licensed pilots.
-Check back often.
-I’ll be adding new maneuvers regularly.
+I’ll be adding new maneuvers from time to time.

 You will see various images of a Boeing Stearman on these pages.
-This is because I have a summer position with Great River Air in Dawson City, Yukon, flying tours and rides in the lovely old biplane from May to September from the Dawson City airport.
+This is because I have had a summer position with Great River Air in Dawson City, Yukon, flying tours and rides in the lovely old biplane from June 1 to Labour Day from the Dawson City airport.
 I expect that 2022 was my last summer with Great River Air, but stay tuned for further info.

 Speaking of covid, it’s still out there.
 I know because I have it now (Nov 2022), thanks to a student in groundschool.
-Thus, I expect that masks will be worn during all flight tests and all freelance instructional flights.
+Thus, I expect that masks will be worn during all flight tests and all freelance instructional flights for the foreseeable future.
 Please don’t forget to bring one.

 The following contact form occasionally stops working without my knowledge.
 If you don’t get a reply PDQ, then please email me directly, at: kelly collins aviation at gmail dot com (No spaces)